 - A draft person (designer/engineer) who knows to read the piping GA. and conversant with a drafting tool can draft isometric.

 Input required for piping Isometrics

 - Piping Specification

 - Latest PEFS (Process) (Issued signed copy)

-- Isometrics are not drawn to scale but should be proportional for easy understanding.
+- Isometrics are not drawn to scale but should be proportional to easy understanding.

-- Dimension is given relative to centreline of piping.
+- Dimension is given relative to the centreline of piping.

-Following information must be included in isometric drawings:
+The following information must be included in piping isometric drawings: